 FICTION: Do Not Say We Have Nothing, Madeleine Thien, The Ministry of Utmost Happiness, Arundhati Roy, Nervous Conditions, Tsitsi Dangarembga.

 AUDIO: Between Them, Richard Ford (non-fiction) Exquisite memoir of RF's parents, read by the author.

 NON-FICTION: A Woman Looking At Men Looking aAt Women, Siri Hustvedt, The Grasmere & Alfoxen Journals, Dorothy Wordsworth

 There is a lot of wonderful fiction that is really exciting me at the moment, much of it exploring the limits of the novel as a form.
 I am not yet finished reading Arundhati Roy's new novel The Ministry of Utmost Happiness but it seems to nudge the margins of the novel in form.
+It encompasses so many divergent threads and seemingly incidental strands.
+I admit I am not finding it a comfortable read.
 Also recently read, Lincoln in The Bardo is exemplary in this but I also think of Grief Is The Thing With Fears and Eowyn Ivey's To The Bright Edge Of The World.
 I am very excited about the extent to which the novel can stretch and the skill and control of the writers interrogating its form.
 I adored reading Do not Say We Have Nothing by Madeleine Thien and am still processing its reach.
 It is an extraordinary book.